TimButterfield/LambdaSurprise/README.md

 7) Run **_npm run package_** from {project_root}/src/LambdaSurprise.Services directory

 ###### To deploy to AWS:
-1) Run **_npm run deploy_** from {project_root}/src/LambdaSurprise.Services directory
+1) Run **_npm run deploy_** from {project_root}/src/LambdaSurprise.Services directory.

-You'll need to unpick those problems, but here's a blog post about how I unpicked
+There are a multitude of reasons why deploying a Lambda to AWS can fail.

-The above step may not work if you don't have the right IAM permissions to deploy a Lambda to AWS.
-There's could be a multitude of reasons why it fails, but if it's a policy/permissions issue, [this](https://blog.timbutterfield.co.uk/2020/02/11/serverless-deploy-developer-policy/) may help
+If it turns out to be a policy/permissions issue, [this](https://blog.timbutterfield.co.uk/2020/02/11/serverless-deploy-developer-policy/) may help

+####### Triggering the lambda

+There are two Lambda triggers.
+Firstly there's an [sns trigger](https://github.com/TimButterfield/LambdaSurprise/blob/master/src/LambdaSurprise.Services/serverless.yml#L18) and secondly a [cron trigger](https://github.com/TimButterfield/LambdaSurprise/blob/master/src/LambdaSurprise.Services/serverless.yml#L19).
+Be sure that you disable the [scheduled trigger](https://docs.aws.amazon.com/eventbridge/latest/userguide/run-lambda-schedule.html) in the AWS console once you've managed to replicate the scenario.

+I'd recommend that you trigger the Lambda 10-20 times by running the publish-to-sns.js node script repeatedly, and then leave it for a while (I think I left it > 30 minutes before re-triggering).

+BEFORE running the script though, you'll need to edit the script, replacing the "**_REGIONHERE_**" placeholder and the "**_ACCOUNTNUMBERHERE_**" placeholder as per your account and region details.